nutirition-positions/nutrition-positions.github.io/index.md

 [Milestone 3](https://github.com/nutrition-positions/eatereez/projects/3) shows the current status of the project as it heads towards the last milestone.
 This milestone includes making the pages more pleasing to the eye and the implementation of the map.

-## Project Pages
+## User Guide

 This section provides a walkthrough of the Eatereez user interface and its capabilities.

 ### Landing Page

 The [landing page](http://eatereez.meteorapp.com/#/) is presented to users when they visit the top-level URL to the site.
-It will have a description of the purpose and features of Eatereez.
-This will change in completion of Milestone 3.
+It has a description of the purpose and features of Eatereez.
+The landing page provides the user with a search bar so they can get straight into searching for restaurants.
+Three restaurants are also chosen at random each time the page is loaded which let the user choose an eatery that they might not typically look for.

 ![](images/landing-page.png)